-Examples of scientific research areas include, but are not limited to:
+Examples of scientific research areas include:

 - Pharmacokinetic and safety studies